fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 We’ve used an `<input>` with type` “range”` for the adjuster.
 The template doesn’t need to set the min, max or value attributes; those are dependent on the primary schema and will be added in by the preference editor.

 #### JavaScript ####

-Edit the `minEditor.js` file to add the panel component for this preference.
+In the `minEditor.js` file, we'll create the panel component for this preference.
 As with the auto-pilot panel, we use a call to `fluid.defaults()` and set the grade to `“fluid.prefs.panel”`: